SoumyaTejaswi/NetworkEmulator/README.md

 # NetworkEmulator
 Developed a Network Emulator of a star-wired LAN Topology
 #####################################################
-# Developped by Soumya Tejaswi Vadlamani and Sai Madhavi Gujju
+# Developped by Soumya Tejaswi Vadlamani
 #
 #####################################################